Duchies/PhotoResources/README.md

-# Photos For Apks
+# Photos For Application
-# just like drawable for apk
+- just like drawable for Application